Schechter's research group

 Anisotropic dipolar glasses at low dipole concentrations have intrigued much attention, as fluctuations beyond mean field become exceedingly important.
 Using cluster Monte Carlo algorithm we have shown that at all concentrations, however small, a thermodynamic glass phase is present, with the critical temperature being linear in the concentration, in agreement with mean field theory.

 More recently we have addressed the question of the existence of a thermodynamic phase in the electron glass system.
 For systems with short range interactions, adding site disorder destroys the glass phase.
 For the electron glass, however, onsite disorder drives the glassy phase, introducing a thermodynamic glass phase at low temperature above a threshold disorder.
-Also out of equilibrium electron glasses differ from short range and dipolar glasses – an enhanced ratio of interaction to disorder slows down dynamics in the former, while enhances dynamics in the latter.
-This is in agreement with the notion that glassy behavior is driven by interaction disorder in dipolar and short range glasses, while it is driven by onsite disorder in the electron glass.
+Other questions we recently addressed is the dependence of glass dynamics on interaction and disorder, in dipolar glasses and in the electron glass, near and far from equilibrium.